Being able to practice your putting at any time of day without needing to get out to the golf course is undoubtedly a great thing.

 - Champkey GUIDER PRO Putting Green

 The SKLZ Accelerator Pro is a very popular putting mat with a ball return feature.
-It has a very high average rating, and at the time of writing, it’s the #2 best-selling putting green on Amazon.
+It has a very high average rating and was at one point the #2 best-selling putting green on Amazon.

 With its ball return track, you can set up with 4-8 balls and practice continuously.
 This will allow you to maintain a consistent posture and tempo.